 Certain types of misleading or deceptive content with serious risk of egregious harm are not allowed on YouTube.
-This includes certain types of misinformation that can cause real-world harm, like promoting harmful remedies or treatments, certain types of technically manipulated content, or content interfering with democratic processes.
+This includes certain types of misinformation that can cause real-world harm, certain types of technically manipulated content, or content interfering with democratic processes.

 If you find content that violates this policy, report it.
 Instructions for reporting violations of our Community Guidelines are available here.
 If you've found multiple videos or comments that you would like to report, you can report the channel.